REAL ESTATE PROPERTY TAX

 Real Estate Property Tax = (Taxable Value/100) x (Levy Rate)

-The Collections Department cannot lower your accessed value, levy rate or tax bill amount.
+The Collections Department cannot lower your assessed value, levy rate or tax bill amount.

 Market Value is the amount the Assessor has determined your property is worth on the market.